myminseok/tkg-publish-images-scripts/README.md

 This is tested for `TKGm 1.4` for vsphere infrastructure

 ## TODO
-download file integrity is not tested in case of download failure. in case of re-running script, please check the integrity of last downloaded file with hash or md5<br>
+downloaded file integrity check is not tested in case of download failure. in case of re-running scripts, please check the integrity of last downloaded file with hash or md5<br>